ozlerege/codecat-dc-agent/project-documentation.md

 • 🔐 Auth: Supabase Auth (Discord OAuth provider)
 • ⚙️ Backend: Railway (Bot + API)
 • 💻 Frontend: Vercel (Next.js dashboard)
-• 🤖 Integrations: Discord + GitHub + Jules API
+• 🤖 Integrations: Discord + GitHub + CodeCat API

 ## 1. Overview

-The Jules Discord Developer Agent allows teams to run AI-powered development tasks directly from Discord via simple commands like:
+The CodeCat Discord Developer Agent allows teams to run AI-powered development tasks directly from Discord via simple commands like:

-`/jules remove async functions [branchName]`
+`/codecat remove async functions [branchName]`

-Each task triggers the Jules API to generate and open a pull request (PR) in a connected GitHub repository — after an optional confirmation step depending on the user's Discord role permissions in the guild.
+Each task triggers the CodeCat API to generate and open a pull request (PR) in a connected GitHub repository — after an optional confirmation step depending on the user's Discord role permissions in the guild.

-The web app dashboard is designed for Discord server admins to orchestrate the process: manage guilds, set permissions for which Discord roles can create tasks or confirm/reject them, configure default Jules API keys for the guild, and view tasks.
+The web app dashboard is designed for Discord server admins to orchestrate the process: manage guilds, set permissions for which Discord roles can create tasks or confirm/reject them, configure default CodeCat API keys for the guild, and view tasks.

 Roles and flow summary:
 • Users with confirm permissions → can run and confirm tasks directly (PR created immediately).
 • Users with create permissions → can propose tasks; users with confirm permissions approve via Discord buttons before PR creation.
-• Each user can bring their own Jules API key via the web app (stored securely in Supabase), with guild-level default keys as fallback for non-authenticated users.
+• Each user can bring their own CodeCat API key via the web app (stored securely in Supabase), with guild-level default keys as fallback for non-authenticated users.

 ## 2. Architecture

 ```
-Discord Slash Command (/jules)
+Discord Slash Command (/codecat)
    ↓
 Railway Backend (Bot + API)
    ↓
-Supabase (Auth, Roles, Jules Keys, Tasks)
+Supabase (Auth, Roles, CodeCat Keys, Tasks)
    ↓
-Jules API → GitHub PR Creation
+CodeCat API → GitHub PR Creation
    ↓
 Discord Bot updates feed (progress + completion)
    ↓